sometimes I have provided what I would consider less than adequate descriptions because it has been really difficult to come up with a good one.

 However, Mastodon doesn't communicate this repurposing.
 Instead, it implies that it has invented this field for content warnings.
 Thus, Mastodon users are easily irritated if someone uses it for summaries because they're on something else than Mastodon, and that field is labelled "summary" where they are.

-I'd say that Mastodon's absolute refusal to support any HTML or rich text up until version 4.0 falls under this, too.
+any HTML or rich text up until version 4.0 falls under this, too.
 Even current Mastodon only allows for a tiny subset because going beyond that allegedly wouldn't be microblogging anymore.
 Everything else is stripped out by Mastodon's "sanitiser", included image embeddings, forcing projects like Friendica or Hubzilla to convert their embedded images into file attachments, only four of which Mastodon accepts.

 An example for the second bullet point might become Mastodon's implementation of quote-posts.